PAYNOCCHIO/paynocchio-sdk-python/README.md

 client = Client(
     # API obtained at Paynocchio control panel
     api_key="6e229b0e-7a4d-4952-b8e9-c8fb2d33219d",
-    # UUID of your environment obtained at Paynocchio control panel
+    # UUID of your wallet group obtained at Paynocchio control panel
     environment_uuid="a2860217-a6b2-4fb9-9a7b-32e217651e16",
     # UUID generated on your side and related to user account
     user_uuid=user,